Levridge-Tory/LevridgeIntegrationDocs/docs/IntegratingCustomFields.md

   Contains the code need to map the integration for the custom fields between the source and destination entities

+*Note: If there are no custom fields involved and you are only defining custom behavior for existing fields you will not need new proxies.
+You only need a proxy to define the metadata for custom fields.*

 # Tutorial
 ## Create the Solution